na-na-hi/renget/archive/6wfys.md

 Refined Volkihars
 *consider:* Serana Replacer - Ella's NPC - Gothic horror waifu? say no more.
 Elevated NPCs
-BeastHHBB
-*and/or* Project Ja-Kha'jay - Just load after HHBB.
+Project Ja-Kha'jay
 Children of the Pariah - By the author of the above.
 Really great orc-verhaul.
+Complete NPC Overhaul - Argonians - High Poly Head - I don't like all of these but the vanilla designs are boring.
+This is better.

 ##Graphics: